 The fitness industry has taken an interesting turn due to temporary gym closures in parts of the country.
-It has forced personal trainers to enter the world of virtual training.
+It has forced personal trainer(s) to enter the world of virtual training.
 While virtual training isn’t new, there is no doubt that it has grown exponentially during the COVID-19 pandemic.

 If you are a personal trainer, now is the opportune time to sharpen your skills.
-Fitness organizations recognize the need for online access to their certification programs and fortunately many already had the programs in place.
+Commercial fitness organizations recognize the need for online access to their certification programs and fortunately many already had the programs in place.
 Whether you continue virtual training or not one thing remains, you should still be certified and you’ll always be competing for business.

 So what if you were just about to enter the professional personal training field, or looking for a career change?
 Where do you even start since there are hundreds of fitness certifications available online?
 Here are suggestions to help you navigate through the process as well as some advice if you are already a certified personal trainer and looking to sharpen your saw to make yourself stand out.